UniversityofHelsinki/sp-registry/README.md

 # SP Resource Registry
-Used for maintaining information about services connected to SAML and LDAP.
+Used for maintaining information about services connected to SAML, OIDC and LDAP.

 Allows registration of new services by the users and validation of information by IdP admins, before transferring metadata to production.